yak1ex/Data-Stream-Bulk-AnyEvent/README.md

     # Callback-mode
     # This is natrual mode for asynchronous codes.
-    # Each time put() is called, callback is called.
+    # Callback is called for each producer call.
-    # If you want to get more items, callback should return true.
+    # If you want to get more items, callback SHOULD return true.
 If not, return false.
     my $stream = Data::Stream::Bulk::AnyEvent->new(
         callback => sub { ... }, ...
     )->cb(sub { my $ref = shift; ... return @$ref; });